Privacy Policy

 1. Who runs getbased

 getbased is a free, open-source project developed and maintained by an individual (referred to as "the maintainer").
 There is no company, no employees, and no sales team.
-The source code is licensed under the GNU General Public License v3.
+The source code is licensed under the GNU Affero General Public License v3 (AGPL-3.0).

 For the purposes of the EU General Data Protection Regulation (GDPR), the maintainer is the Data Controller for the hosted website at getbased.health.
 When you self-host getbased, you are the controller of your own deployment.